zynksoftware/Zynk-Workflow/_docs/WooCommerce-Connector/Uploading-Orders-to-WooCommerce.md

 ### Fail File
 _Required_
-The name of the XML file to save any orders which fail to upload to WooCommerce.
-Defaults to 'woo_commerce_order_upsert_fail.xml'.
+The name of the XML file to save any orders which fail to import to WooCommerce.
+Defaults to 'woo_commerce_order_import_fail.xml'.

 ### Input File
 _Required_
-The name of the XML file containing the orders to upload to WooCommerce.
-Defaults to 'woo_commerce_order_upsert.xml'.
+The name of the XML file containing the orders to import to WooCommerce.
+Defaults to 'woo_commerce_order_import.xml'.

 ### Success File
 _Required_
-The name of the XML file to save any orders which successfully uploaded to WooCommerce.
-Defaults to 'woo_commerce_order_upsert_success.xml'.
+The name of the XML file to save any orders which successfully imported to WooCommerce.
+Defaults to 'woo_commerce_order_import_success.xml'.

 ### Prevent Reprocessing
 _Required_
-When set to true this will prevent another order with the same `<external_id>` as a previously uploaded record from being uploaded to WooCommerce.
+When set to true this will prevent another order with the same `<external_id>` as a previously imported record from being imported to WooCommerce.

 ### Zynk Settings
 See [Common Task Settings](common-task-settings).